aleksey00/dust-fairy/README.md

 <br>Blast Gate Assembly<br>

-Commonly found blast gates are used with some finesse and aluminum 1" angle from Home Depot they can compete on national
+Commonly found blast gates are used with some finesse and aluminum 1" angle from Home Depot they can compete on national blast gate beauty show.

 Fine-tune adjustment for smooth operation of 8" blast gate<br>
 ![gif](./media/blast_gate_operation.gif)